Discover the perfect itinerary for 6 days in France.

 On your day 1 in Paris, take a bus, taxi, or metro from the airport to Paris downtown.

-After visiting Notre Dame, take a leisurely stroll along the charming streets of Ile-de-la-Cite.
+After visiting Notre Dame, take a walk along the charming streets of Ile-de-la-Cite.
 Explore the Square du Vert-Galant, a small park located at the western tip of the island, offering panoramic views of the Seine River and the surrounding city.

 As you wander around the island, you’ll also come across quaint cafes, bistros, and shops where you can grab a cup of coffee or indulge in some delicious pastries.
 Take your time to soak in the ambiance of this historic and picturesque part of Paris before continuing your exploration of the city.

-In the afternoon, venture into the vibrant Quartier Latin, a historic neighborhood known for its lively atmosphere and intellectual vibe.
+In the afternoon, venture into the vibrant Latin Quarter, a historic neighborhood known for its lively atmosphere and intellectual vibe.
 Start your exploration at the iconic Pantheon, a grand neoclassical building that houses the tombs of distinguished French figures like Voltaire, Victor Hugo, and Marie Curie.

-Afterward, wander through the charming streets of the Quartier Latin, filled with bookstores, cafes, and shops.
-Explore the narrow lanes and discover hidden gems like Shakespeare & Company, a legendary English-language bookstore that has been a meeting place for writers and book lovers for decades.
+Afterward, wander through the charming streets filled with bookstores, cafes, and shops.
+Explore the narrow lanes and discover hidden gems like Shakespeare & Company.
+This is a legendary English-language bookstore that has been a meeting place for writers and book lovers for decades.

 As the day progresses into the evening, make your way to the enchanting neighborhood of Montmartre.
 Known for its artistic heritage and bohemian atmosphere, Montmartre offers a delightful blend of history, culture, and romantic charm.